jbe/jbe.github.io/_posts/2011-04-25-professional-audio-production-on-ubuntu-10.10-maverick.markdown

 categories: ["Ruby", "Hacking"]
 ---

-Ubuntu 10.10 can be set up as a professional audio production environment without much work.
-There are also distributions specifically for studio use, but this "simple" solution works great for me:
+Ubuntu Linux can be set up for decently professional audio production without too much work.
+There are also specific studio distributions, but I don't want to go to another distribution only to accomplish a new task, when i already have a system installed.
+And there are alternatives.
+This is how you set up Jack and Ardour on Ubuntu 10.10 Maverick Meercat:

-1. In the terminal: `sudo apt-get install jackd qjackctl patchage ardour`
+1. Install the packages: `sudo apt-get install jackd qjackctl patchage ardour`

-2. Run `qjackctl`.
-Also known as "Sound & Video -> JACK Control" in the applications menu.
+2. Run `qjackctl`, also known as "Applications -> Sound & Video -> JACK Control".

-3. Click “setup” -> “options” -> “Execute script after startup,” and type: `pacmd load-module module-jack-sink channels=2 & patchage &`
+3. Go to "setup" -> "options" -> "Execute script after startup," and type: `pacmd load-module module-jack-sink channels=2 & patchage &`

-4. Quit and re-run `qjackctl`.
+4. Quit and re-run JACK Control.

 5. Open Ubuntu sound settings -> Output, and select “Jack sink”.

-From now on, whenever you want the studio environment, repeat the last two steps.
-Use Ardour for mixing.
-Use Patchage (or qjackctl) to route audio and MIDI.
+From now on, whenever you need Jack, just repeat the last two steps.
+Use Patchage (or qjackctl) to route audio and MIDI, and Ardour to record and mix.
+Get some funky free plugins, and this setup is plenty for a lot of use cases.
+The Jack/Ardour combo is more or less the one and only professional Linux DAW these days imho.

 [Source](http://ubuntuforums.org/showthread.php?t=1640172)